JakeBednard/node-phea/README.md

 numbering at 1.
 So when placing your lights channels, recall n-1, to place the value.

 ##### rgb=[0,0,0]
+This is the color the you want the transition the selected lights to.
+This is a 3-value array where each value is a uint8 representing the red, green, blue color bytes respectively.
+This color will be tweened to over the duration of tweenTime.

 ##### tweenTime=0
+This is the amount of time in milliseconds that the transition will take to tween from the existing color to the new color.
+Default is 0, which means that the color change will occur on the next update to the Hue Bridge.
+I don't see any performance concerns yet, but I'm trying to start finding ways to do profiling.
+Though, with an update rate at 50fps, you're still looking at 15-20ms to render you're next color setting.
+That it typlically ample, and if not, the framerate can be lowered to accomodate.

 ##### block=false
+If you're calling the transition in a synchronous piece of code, set block to true, and the transition will hold execution for the duration of the light transition.

 ## Photosensitive Seizure Warning